Two pairs and a free, quality eye exam for just $79.95

-There’s another way to keep your old, scratched, or broken specs out of landfills: Channel your inner craft goddess.
+There’s another way to keep your old, scratched, or broken specs out of landfills: Turn them into a masterpiece.

-Kristen McDonnell is a knitter who loves to share her designs on her Studio Knit YouTube channel.
-Recently, she was inspired to ditch the yarn when she realized that a couple of pairs of old specs were a blank slate just waiting for her creative touch.
+But if you do want to channel your inner craft goddess, follow Kristen McDonnell’s lead.
+She is a knitter who loves to share her designs on her Studio Knit YouTube channel.
+She was inspired to ditch the yarn when she realized that a couple of pairs of old specs were a blank slate just waiting for her creative touch.

 When she came across a drawer full of cheap reading glasses, McDonnell knew she’d found her inspiration.
 She scored the nose bridge of the glasses and covered the frames in sparkles.

 Then she found some vintage Vogue fashion photos featuring models in glasses.
-With a bit of trimming, she fit the pictures into the inside of the lenses, attached a hanger, and voilà!
-She’d made a perfect set of personalized holiday ornaments.
-(Step-by-step instructions are here.)
+With a bit of trimming, she fit the pictures into the inside of the lenses, attached a hanger, and voilà! she’d made a perfect set of personalized holiday ornaments.
+(See the finished project here.)

 “With those three pairs of discarded old glasses, I’d made six individual ornaments—I even kept a couple for myself,” McDonnell says.
 “I love discovering a surprising object and seeing what I can come up with.”

 Other crafters have created fun, dangly earrings out of eyeglass arms and even chandeliers out of hundreds of discarded specs.
 As any quick Pinterest search will confirm: The sky’s the limit!